-Ixta Belfrage’s Passionfruit and Coconut Pudim
+Ixta Belfrage’s Passionfruit Pudim

 As seen on Sunday Brunch on Channel 4, Ixta Belfrage's recipe for Brazilian pudim is flavoured with passion fruit and topped with caramelised coconut flakes.

 All over Brazil, there are buffet-style restaurants called ‘kilos’ where you pay for your food by weight.
 Most of these are cheapish restaurants, but not when you’re as greedy as me.
 My mother has always said that ‘my eyes are bigger than my stomach’ and she’s not wrong, so you can imagine just how excited I get whenever I’m in a kilo.
 I go IN.
 What is perhaps slightly more surprising is the fact that I go overboard on desserts as well as savouries, which is very unlike me (I don’t usually order dessert unless coerced by whoever I’m dining with).
 Pudim de leite condensado – which is essentially a slightly thicker and less wobbly flan made with condensed milk, features on every dessert counter in every kilo in the land, I would hazard, and it was always the dessert I headed for first.
 My favourite kilo in Rio always had a big platter of halved passion fruits on ice on the dessert counter, which I would scoop out and spoon over my pudim, and that’s how this recipe was born.